 As the law permits, we reserve the right to change this Notice and to do so without advance notice or consent.
 We also reserve the right to make the revised Notice effective for PHI we already have as well as information we receive in the future.
 We will post a copy of the current Notice in the hospital and on our website.
 The effective date of a version of the Notice will be written in the top right corner of the first page.

 Whom to Contact if Your Privacy Rights have Been Violated or if you Have a Question About this Notice?

-If you believe the privacy of your medical information has been violated, you may file a complaint directly with the BCH Privacy Officer or BCH Center for Families either by telephone or in writing (see contact information below).
+If you believe the privacy of your medical information has been violated, you may file a complaint directly with the Boston Children's Hospital Privacy Officer or Boston Children's Hospital Center for Families either by telephone or in writing (see contact information below).
 We respect your right to file a complaint and all complaints are reviewed and fully investigated.
 Boston Children’s prohibits our staff from retaliating against you for making a complaint.
 If you believe that this has happened, immediately contact Boston Children’s Hospital.